robotology/robotology-superbuild/README.md

 When compiled from source, `robotology-superbuild` will download and build a number of software.
 For each project, the repository will be downloaded in the `src/<package_name>` subdirectory of the superbuild root.
 The build directory for a given project will be instead the `src/<package_name>` subdirectory of the superbuild build directory.
-All the software packages are installed using the `install` directory of the build as installation prefix.s
+All the software packages are installed using the `install` directory of the build as installation prefix.

+We also support two additional deprecated ways of compiling the superbuild, on Windows using dependencies provided by [vcpkg](https://vcpkg.io/) or on macOS using dependencies provided by Homebrew](https://brew.sh/).
+Documentation for them can be found in [`doc/deprecated-installation-methods.md`](doc/deprecated-installation-methods.md).

 ## Linux from source with dependencies provided by apt
 ### System Dependencies